Tarrasse/string_builder/README.md

     sb.append(sub_string)

-you can replace or parts from the string
+you can replace or delete parts from the string

     sb.replace (new, old)